 The Duke of Cambridge

-Representatives from Asda, Kellogg’s, John Lewis and Waitrose, who have supported us throughout the year with funding and food donations, were also in attendance.
+Representatives from ASDA, Kellogg’s, John Lewis and Waitrose were also in attendance.
+These organisations offer significant support to us throughout the year with funding and food donations.

 The night was capped off with a special musical performance inside the warehouse by Wayne Ellington and Manchester Inspirational Voices, presented by Band on the Wall.
 Our fantastic community food members across the city region were able to join via Zoom to enjoy the event.